CU-CloudCollab/docker-build-aws-example/README.md

   AWS_ACCESS_KEY_ID=ASIAJYAWFYJ5QQ....
   ```

 1. Build an image from this Dockerfile, passing in build arguments.
+Note that the point of passing values to build arguments using environmnet variables is simply so that you can repeat the build command multiple times. **It does not obfuscate them in the Docker image history or layer metadata.**

   ```
   $ docker build --build-arg AWS_ACCESS_KEY_ID=$AWS_ACCESS_KEY_ID --build-arg AWS_SECRET_ACCESS_KEY=$AWS_SECRET_ACCESS_KEY --build-arg AWS_SESSION_TOKEN=$AWS_SESSION_TOKEN --rm --no-cache .